persapiens-classes/ifrn-ria/class/4-angular/10-data-binding.md

 **How to enable Two-Way Binding?**

-To use *Two-Way Binding*, you need to import the **FormsModule** in your main module (usually *app.module.ts*).
+To use *Two-Way Binding*, import the **FormsModule** in your main module (usually *app.module.ts*).
 Make sure the import is correctly included in the imports array of the NgModule:

 ```typescript
 import { NgModule } from '@angular/core';